psmsmets/xcorr/README.rst

-**xcorr** exists of various submodules such as generalized waveform preprocessing, a waterfall-based client wrapping various getters from both local archives and remote services, an (unbiased) frequency-domain-based crosscorrelations algorithm and postprocessing/analysis tools.
+**xcorr** exists of various submodules such as generalized waveform preprocessing, a waterfall-based client wrapping various getters from both local archives and remote services, an (unbiased) frequency-domain crosscorrelations algorithm and various postprocessing/analysis tools.

 Features